 • Baking soda: Soda is the “secret” to the honeycomb-like appearance and bubbles.

 • Vanilla extract: Vanilla is optional, and adds a nice flavoring to the candy.
-For beautiful vanilla bean flecks throughout the candy, use vanilla bean paste or a real vanilla bean (scrape out the seeds).

 Process shots-- sifting the baking soda; dissolving the sugar; bringing the mixture to 300 degrees; pouring into the pan.

-How to make Honeycomb Candy (tips)
+How To Make Honeycomb Candy

-Honeycomb Candy FAQs
+Honeycomb FAQs

 Stacks of Honeycomb Candy